abhiakme/Movie-Web-App/README.md

 # WEB Application Link:-

-URL
-Open [https://competitun-task.web.app](https://competitun-task.web.app). to view it in your browser.
+URL:- [https://competitun-task.web.app](https://competitun-task.web.app).
+Click on Given Url to View it in your browser.